Search the Health Library

 What are Platelets and Why are They Important?

-Dr. Williams currently applies her clinical and research expertise to platelet function and genotyping in acute coronary syndrome.
-Learn more about Dr. Williams.
+Marlene Williams, M.D. currently applies her clinical and research expertise to platelet function and genotyping in acute coronary syndrome.

 The purpose of platelets